The Unseen Species Problem Revisited: Introduction

 \subsubsection{Intermediate Future}

-In the intermediate future the variance of the GTE is so large as to make it unusable and one must seek other estimators.
-The most well-known alternative are the Smoothed Good-Toulmin estimators (SGTE) proposed by \cite{orlitsky_2016_optimal}, which encompass the Efron-Thristed estimator of \cite{efron_1976_estimating}.
-They are linear estimators which work by averaging over stochastic truncations of the GTE.
-Specifically, if $L$ non-negative-integer-valued random variable then
+In the intermediate future the variance of the GTE is so large it is unusable and one must seek other estimators.
+The most well-known alternative are the Smoothed Good-Toulmin estimators (SGTE) proposed by \cite{orlitsky_2016_optimal}, which encompass the Efron-Thisted estimator of \cite{efron_1976_estimating}.
+They are linear estimators (see Definition \ref{defn: linear}) which work by averaging over stochastic truncations of the GTE.
+Specifically, if $L$ is a non-negative-integer-valued random variable then

-is the SGTE associated to (the distribution of) $L$.
-In a suitably normalized metric such estimators achieve the rate $n^{-\frac{1}{r}}$ \cite{orlitsky_2016_optimal}.
-There exists a constant $c$ so that in the same metric one cannot obtain a rate better than $n^{-\frac{c}{r}}$ \cite{orlitsky_2016_optimal}.
-This means that SGTEs are minimax optimal "up to constants" \cite{orlitsky_2016_optimal}, but because there is a constant in the exponent, as opposed to a multiplicative constant, their result still leaves room for meaningful improvement and we speak of their rates being pseudo-optimal.
-Nonetheless the results of \cite{orlitsky_2016_optimal} are enough to characterize the prediction horizon as being $r(t)$ growing logarithmically \cite{orlitsky_2016_optimal}.